 Many of our writings have come from years of work with experts in different areas of MS care and treatment.
 A portion of these publications, articles, and videos were originally published or filmed three or more years ago.
 We refer to these as "evergreen," since the information is still current and continues to be of great value through the years.
 Please note that a small amount of information may have become outdated, particularly certain contact information that may have changed since the article was published - however the main messages and vast majority of information remains current today.

-MSAA also has a toll-free Helpline at (800) 532-7667, for individuals who wish to speak one-on-one with a trained consultant, who can provide support and direct callers to additional resources.
+MSAA also has a toll-free Helpline at (800) 532-7667, for individuals who wish to speak one-on-one with a trained specialist, who can provide support and direct callers to additional resources.
 Questions may also be emailed to MSquestions@mymsaa.org.
 MSAA provides many of its resources through MSAA's My MS Resource Locator program - an MS-specific, online database offering targeted information and unique support services, including detailed guides.
 For individuals seeking additional reading materials, please visit MSAA's free Lending Library for a listing of all MSAA library books, along with instruction on how you may request to have books mailed to your home, and returned to MSAA, at no charge to you.
 Additionally, MSAA offers a Networking program, where individuals with MS and their care partners may find peer support and online friendships by corresponding through email.

 Please note that as with all of MSAA's information: